connexta/eve/server/README.md

 - **port**: in final production level, it'll pick up process.env.EVE_PORT from dcos service which is set to 3000.
 - **static files**: front end files are statically read by NodeJS from compacted folder `target` created by webpack.

+## cron
+Cron tasks to retrieve and save data in specific interval.

+## jenkins
+Create Json data of all projects along with its name, URL and Links of associated branches.

 ## grafana
 Use Puppeteer library to take a screenshot of grafana dashboard